How Tire Rotation Works & Should You Even Do That?

 How does it improve tire life?

-When you rotate tires between axles, the more tire that took more load or works with higher torque has more chance to wear off quicker than the tire that works with lower torque push.
-For example, tires on the rear axle of rear-wheel drive cars will be forced a little more than the front wheels, similarly, in front-wheel cars, the front wheel tire will wear off more unevenly.
-While rotating tires, you just remove this unbalance between all four tires.
-So at the end of their lives, you will have to replace all 4 tires at the same time rather than buying a set of 2 tires.
+When you rotate tires between axles, the tire that takes more load or works with higher torque has a greater chance of wearing off quicker than the tire with lower torque push.
+For example, tires on the rear axle of rear-wheel drive cars will be forced a little more than the front wheels; similarly, in front-wheel cars, the front-wheel tire will wear off more unevenly.
+While rotating tires, you remove this imbalance between all four tires.
+So, at the end of their lives, you will have to replace all 4 tires simultaneously rather than buying a set of 2 tires.

 Impact on tire performance

 As the tire rotating removes the worry of uneven wear between all four tires, similarly, it reduces the chances of low performance if the tires are of good brands.
-As the tire rotates they wear off evenly, and if the tires are not rotated for a few years, the uneven wear will ruin the steering response, and the contact of tread as well, which will lead to quicker wear off.
+As the tire rotates, it wears off evenly, and if the tires are not rotated for a few years, the uneven wear will ruin the steering response and the contact of the tread as well, which will lead to quicker wear-off.

 The best process of tire rotation